koknat/dif/README.md

 Solution 2:  Use -start and -stop to specify a section of the file using regexes

+#### Problem: files are sorted differently
+Solution:  Use -sort

+#### Problem: log files contain dates and times
+Solution:   Use -stripDates

 #### Problem: lines are too long to visually compare easily
 Solution:  Use -fold to wrap

-#### Problem: files are sorted differently
-Solution:  Use -sort

 #### Problem: need to view your changes to a file on Perforce
 Solution:  'dif file#head' will show the differences between the file in p4, vs the local file